CurlyMoo/rules/README.md

 ## Features

-- No classic and no tail recursion
+- No classic, but only tail recursion
 - Mempool usage; minimal memory footprint and minimal fragmentation
 - Unlimited number of if / else nesting
 - Functions